na-na-hi/renget/archive/pcrgMTLguide.md

 1. Grab the Sugoi Translator Toolkit from somewhere, for example [here](https://drive.google.com/file/d/1XYkRUKfRNWxJMKYTAWAobEnzFau4FvEo/view)
 2. Extract it to the directory of your choice
-3. Grab the latest SugoiOfflineTranslator.dll [here](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/releases/latest/) and put it in priconner\BepInEx\plugins\XUnity.AutoTranslator\Translators
-4. Open priconner\BepInEx\config\AutoTranslatorConfig.ini and change the second line to Endpoint=SugoiOfflineTranslator
+3. Open priconner\BepInEx\config\AutoTranslatorConfig.ini and change the second line to Endpoint=SugoiOfflineTranslator
-5. Scroll down to the bottom, where you find [SugoiOfflineTranslator], make the following changes:
+4. Scroll down to the bottom, where you find [SugoiOfflineTranslator], make the following changes:
 		InstallPath=C:\Program Files\Sugoi-Translator-Toolkit-V4.0-Public\Code (replace with your own)
-		EnableCuda=False
-6. Start PriCon from the DMM Player; you will see a python.exe window pop up, no worries, this is expected and not malware
+5. Start PriCon from the DMM Player; you will see a python.exe window pop up, no worries, this is expected and not malware

 This is still an MTL translation so don't expect a flawless result, but it cuts down the latency and does a better job than DeepL.
 DeepL seems to cut out almost all the onomatopoeia, exclamations, honorifics and so on for example, and sometimes just throws a dictionary definition for individual words.
 If you are using an NVIDIA GPU, check the [Github](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint) again for how to enable CUDA.